2006 Shiyyah airstrike: Medical and humanitarian response

 Residents of Shiyyah, along with Lebanese Civil Defense and Red Cross workers, worked at trying to remove rubble after the attack before the rest of the building collapsed.
-These recovery efforts later focused on the recovery of corpses.

 Immediately following the attack some of the wounded were taken to Hayat Hospital, Beirut.

 Casualties

 Initial reports put the figure at five dead.
 Reports following this had the figures at 15 to 17 residents killed with 40 wounded.
 Lebanese police said on August 8 that the confirmed figure of 30 dead could rise as recovery attempts continued.
 By August 9 the figure of dead was placed at 41 with the recovery efforts continuing.

 By August 11 the Lebanese Health Minister Mohamad Khalifeh, said 50 bodies had been recovered and 61 were expected to be recovered, as 11 civilians that were known to be in the building were still unaccounted.
 Minister Khalifeh said: "There is no way to know for certain how many were killed.
 There were many displaced people in the building who are still unaccounted for."